Amaterazu7/SpringBoot-CRentalBikes/README.md

 ## El diseño

 This design is a spring boot REST + JPA + hibernate + MySQL example.
 Here I created a REST application that  be perform CRUD operation using MySQL.
 Spring boot provides default database configurations when it scans Spring Data JPA in classpath.
 Spring boot uses spring-boot-starter-data-jpa starter to configure spring JPA with hibernate.
-For data source I needed to configure data source properties starting with **spring.datasource.** in **application.properties** and spring boot JPA will configure data source automatically.
+For data source I was need to configure data source properties starting with **spring.datasource.** in **application.properties** and then spring boot JPA will configure data source automatically.
 To run the application I created a class with main() method that be call SpringApplication.run() to start the application with embedded tomcat.
 The class with main() method was annotated with @SpringBootApplication.

 ## Las prácticas aplicadas